table-library/react-table-library/README.md

 There are two kinds of table libraries for React: heavyweight and lightweight.

-On the one side of the spectrum, there are **heavyweight table libraries** which are often shipped by UI libraries such as MUI X. These tables have all batteries included, however, they often lack in modern concepts such as composition over configuration, customization, extensibility and first-class server-side operations.
-When you have to create one giant configuration object for one giant table component, you know that you are working with a heavyweight table library.
+At one end of the spectrum, there are **heavyweight table libraries** which are often shipped by UI libraries such as MUI X. These tables have all the bells and whistles included, however, they often fail to use modern concepts such as composition over configuration, customization, extensibility, and server-side operations as first-class citizens.
+When you have to create one giant configuration object for one giant table component, then you know that you are working with a heavyweight table library.

-On the other side of the spectrum, there are **lightweight table libraries**.
-The most popular one is React Table which is a great library and at the time the status quo in the React community.
-I very much like this library and used it myself, however, when creating complex tables (read: server-side operations, customizations, feature compositions) from scratch, I always felt like re-inventing the wheel all the time, because I didn't receive enough handholding from the library.
+At the other end of the spectrum, there are **lightweight table libraries**.
+The most popular one is React Table which is a great library and at the time was the go-to library in the React community.
+I very much like this library and used it myself, however, when creating complex tables (read: server-side operations, customizations, feature compositions) from scratch, I felt that I was re-inventing the wheel every time, because I did not receive enough support from the library.

-With **React Table Library** I wanted to have something in between heavyweight and lightweight.
-I wanted to give developers enough handholding for various built-in features, enable them to perform more complex server-side operations, while still keeping them all the flexibility to create their custom table with a composable approach by using components and hooks.
-I hope you like this library as well and give it a chance for your next project!
+With **React Table Library** I wanted to create something between heavyweight and lightweight.
+I wanted to give developers enough support for various built-in features to enable them to perform more complex server-side operations, while still giving them all the flexibility to create their own custom table with a composable approach by using components and hooks.
+I hope you like this library as well and try it out for your next project!
+It takes less than ten minutes to test the power of React Table Library.